koppor/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 In case of a NPE at `Files.copy` at `org.jabref.logic.journals.JournalAbbreviationLoader.loadRepository(JournalAbbreviationLoader.java:30) ~[classes/:?]`, invalidate caches and restart IntelliJ.
 Then, Build -> Rebuild Project.

+If that does not help:

+1. Save/Commit all your work
+2. Close IntelliJ
+3. Delete all non-versioned items: `git clean -xdf`.
+This really destroys data
+4. Execute `./gradlew run`
+5. Start IntelliJ and try again.